eclipse/org.eclipse.riena.rap/org.eclipse.riena.releng.rap/readme.txt

    (CVS via pserver may not work if you are behind a corporate proxy / firewall)

-4. Ignore compiler errors.
-Currently only some of Riena ridget's are supported.
+4. There should be no compiler errors at this point.

 5. Launch 'RAP Mail Sample (RCP UI)' in org.eclipse.riena.sample.app.client.rcpmail

+6. Launch some of the other 'RAP .....launch' configurations in the other examples.